hieunc229/firebase-users-growth-graph/readme.md

 # Firebase User Growth Graph

-Generate a user growth graph from your firebase account.
+Generate a user growth graph from your firebase account with Chartjs

 ![](demo.png)